Dekita/palhub-client/README.md

 ### What is PalHUB Client
 PalHUB Client aims to be the ULTIMATE Mod Manager for the video game Palworld.
 Allowing players to effortlessly manage their mods, save/load mod collections to/from a modlist, and most importantly, view/install the requirements for modified servers!!

 Additionally, if you run a server where connecting clients need to have specific mods.
 This is a plug and play solution to the many many hours you've spent helping users get mods setup to join your server!
-Simply share your server mod list, or list your server in palhub client using the `PalHUB Client (Server Listing Mod)` (coming soon:..)
+Simply share your server mod list, and users can install all requirements with the click of a button!!

+List your server in palhub client using the `PalHUB Client (Server Listing Mod)` (coming soon:..)

 | :exclamation: THIS APP IS IN BETA, JUST LIKE THE GAME!!
 PLEASE REPORT ANY BUGS |
 |---|